bmc/classutil/index.md

   penalty and the ability to terminate the traversal before reading and loading all the elements.

-# Requirements

-## Compile-time

-* ClassUtil requires a Scala 2.8 environment, or better, because it uses the [continuations][] plug-in, which is not available in versions before 2.8.
-* Other compile-time requirements are automatically satisfied, if you use Maven or SBT.
-See below.

 ## Runtime requirements

 ClassUtil uses the following libraries, which must be present in the